mripv6/piperInstall/README.md

 cp ~/piper1-gpl/my-training/wav/* ~/piper1-gpl/dataset/
 ```

+I used an external sound card made by behringer and a heil desktop microphone.
+I chose the sound card to connect to the microphone in Sound Preferences.
+The levels
+were set pretty high, but I avoided clipping.
+The utility trims silence from
+the beginning and end.
+It also normalizes the wav file so all files have the
+same volume level.

 # Train the model
 Finally!
 The following command trains the voice model.
 You can tweak the
 values in the training.yaml file, if needed.
 These values worked for me based